Advanced Vocab Words - Set 8 Flashcards

 156

-# Fill in the blank with the most appropriate vocabulary word.
-The politician faced \_\_\_\_\_\_ after the scandal was exposed. ## Footnote *Hint: The word starts with 'o'.*
+# Fill in the blank: The politician faced \_\_\_\_\_\_ after the scandal was exposed. ## Footnote ***Hint:*** *Starts with "o" and means "strong public criticism".*

 obloquy ## Footnote *obloquy (**ob**-luh-kwee)* n. abusive language; damage to one's reputation; disgrace